enku/gentoo-build-publisher/docs/artifact-spec.md

 ## Reference

-See the reference GBP build machanism, [gbp-machines](https://github.com/enku/gbp-machines), specifically the [Makefile](https://github.com/enku/gbp-machines/blob/master/Makefile), which does something similar to:
+See the reference GBP build mechanism, [gbp-machines](https://github.com/enku/gbp-machines), specifically the [Makefile](https://github.com/enku/gbp-machines/blob/master/Makefile), which does something similar to: